xsa-dev/Loki/README.md

 ## How-To Run LOKI and Analyse the Reports

+Use LOKI on Mac OS X
+Download Yara sources from here
+Change to folder yara-python
+Run python setup.py install
+Also install the requirement mentioned above by sudo pip install colorama

 ### Run

   - Download the newest version of LOKI from the [releases](https://github.com/Neo23x0/Loki/releases) section